 Published: 30 Sep 2020

-Honours students from the Tasmanian Institute of Agriculture (TIA) will present their final project findings to a live stream audience and the Ag Institute Australia (AIA) for judging of the state Student Award, with the winner to represent Tasmania at the National Student Awards.
+Honours students from the Tasmanian Institute of Agriculture (TIA) presented their final project findings to a live stream audience and the Ag Institute Australia (AIA) for judging of the state Student Award, with the winner to represent Tasmania at the National Student Awards.

 “Support and encouragement of our future agriculturists is a prime objective of AIA and we look forward to these presentations each year.
 The presentations are always of a high calibre and this is increasing each year.
 The Tasmanian representatives are consistently strong contenders for the national award,” Les Baxter Tasmanian Division AIA Board Chair said.